qharlie/Yachty/README.md

 Yachty is a windows clone of the famous Jumpcut for MacOS https://snark.github.io/jumpcut/ .

 # Build from Source :
 -You'll need the free Visual Studio Community Edition 2019.
-Clone this project, open Yachty.sln and click Build to generate Yachty.exe.
+Clone this project, open Yachty.sln and click Build to generate YachtyW.exe.

 # Ensuring Yachty stays visible in the Task Tray